steamclock/SteamclEnv/README.md

 3. Add a new Script step to your workflow, and copy the contents of the outputted `bitrise.sh` into that script.

-4. Trigger a new build
+4. Trigger a new build and your Environment.swift file should be generated as the script runs.

 #### Xcode Cloud